Smokey Plant-Powered Enchiladas

 Add in the beans and kale and saute for another minute or so.
 Finally, add in 1 cup of the enchilada sauce and stir occasionally, heating for another 2-3 minutes or until the mixture is well heated throughout.

 Remove the potato cubes from the oven and combine into a large mixing bowl with the vegetable, corn & bean mixture.
-Taste the mixture and add more taco seasoning if necessary.
+Taste the mixture and add more taco seasoning or a pinch of sea salt if necessary.
 Mix in 1/2 cup of the dairy-free cheese.

 Cover the bottom of a 9 x 13 inch baking dish with about a 1/2 cup of enchilada sauce and lower the oven temp to 375 F (return to normal baking setting).
 Steam the tortillas by wrapping them in a damp paper towel and heating them for a minute or so in microwave.
 Then, dip each one in a little of the sauce in the baking pan before filling it with the bean & vegetable mixture, rolling it up and setting it seam-side down in the dish.
 Keep going until you run out of space, tortillas or filling.